Malta is a beautiful insular state found in the Mediterranean Sea and it is often the choice of foreign investors in the real estate sector

 in this country.
-Persons who want to move or retire to Malta are looking for smaller homes, while business owners are interested in office spaces and entrepreneurs - in houses that can be used for holiday rentals.
+Persons who want to move or retire to Malta are looking for different types of properties, while business owners are interested in office spaces and entrepreneurs - in houses that can be used for holiday rentals.
 Our company incorporation agents in Malta

 Real estate prices in Malta

-Maltese properties have various styles and features, but they all have one thing in common - an unbeatable Mediterranean charm.
+have various styles and features, but they all have one thing in common - an unbeatable Mediterranean charm.
 Apartments and houses in Malta

-include the island’s capital Valletta and also: Gozo, Sliema, Mellieha, St. Paul’s Bay and Marsaxlokk.
+include the island’s capital, Valletta and also cities like Gozo, Sliema, Mellieha, St. Paul’s Bay and Marsaxlokk.
 Valletta’s waterfront remains a popular and cosmopolite location and it is close to various touristic attractions, shops, restaurants and bars.
-A two-bedroom apartment in Valletta can start from EUR 200,000, depending on the facilities offered.
+The prices for a two-bedroom apartment in Valletta can start from EUR 200,000, depending on the facilities offered.
 One of our company formation agents in Malta